rinorkdg/code-test-PLG/README.md

 - The level can only be finished if the player has at least 50 score
 - There are gun pickups for the user to replenish ammo or get a new one
 - The gun draws a line when fired
+- Added a checkpoint halfway through the level

 ### UI